The Problem: Dispersants and Lack of Citizen Involvement

 The EPA is now required to maintain and update national emergency response plan for oil spills based on accurate and truthful new or relevant information concerning impacts or potential impacts of the product to human health or the environment.
 This is good news for some 133 million Americans who live near the coasts—that’s 39 percent of the U.S. population.
 It’s also good news for emergency responders.

-To address all the critical gaps, your state lead agency for oil spill response needs to hear from YOU about why YOU want citizen oversight, worker and public health protection, and safer products.
+To address all the critical gaps, YOUR state lead agency for oil spill response needs to hear from YOU about why YOU want citizen oversight, worker and public health protection, and safer products.

 2010.
 Riki Ott.
 Graton Beach, Florida.
 Hands Across the Sands Rally to say NO to fossil fuels and YES to clean energy.